-- 187. Allowance for credit losses estimates are likely, in most cases, to be significant to the financial statements in banks and building societies.
-There are typically high levels of estimation uncertainty, complexity and subjectivity leading to the assessment of inherent risk at the higher end of the spectrum of inherent risk. - 188.
+- 188. Allowance for credit losses estimates are likely, in most cases, to be significant to the financial statements in banks and building societies.
+There are typically high levels of estimation uncertainty, complexity and subjectivity leading to the assessment of inherent risk at the higher end of the spectrum of inherent risk. - 189.
 Recognition of an allowance for credit losses can be based on one of two concepts depending on the accounting framework applied: expected credit loss (e.g. IFRS 9 or US GAAP) or incurred credit loss (e.g. FRS 102, section 11).
-The guidance presented below focuses on expected credit losses as determined in accordance with IFRS 9 as that can be particularly challenging in banks and building societies; however, the auditing principles illustrated could also apply to allowance for credit losses prepared under US GAAP, IAS 39 or FRS 102. - 189.
+The guidance presented below focuses on expected credit losses as determined in accordance with IFRS 9 as that can be particularly challenging in banks and building societies; however, the auditing principles illustrated could also apply to allowance for credit losses prepared under US GAAP, IAS 39 or FRS 102. - 190.
 IFRS 9 requires a loss allowance for expected credit losses ('ECL') to be recognised for financial assets carried at amortised cost, lease receivables, loan commitments, financial guarantee contracts and financial assets at fair value through other comprehensive income.
 ECLs are determined as the present value of the difference between all contractual cash flows that are due to an entity in accordance with the contract and all the cash flows that the entity expects to receive (i.e. all cash shortfalls), discounted at the original effective interest rate (or credit-adjusted effective interest rate for purchased or originated credit-impaired financial assets).
-The ECL estimate is required to be unbiased and probability-weighted and reflect a range of possible outcomes. - 190.
+The ECL estimate is required to be unbiased and probability-weighted and reflect a range of possible outcomes. - 191.
 The auditor obtains an understanding of the ECL estimation process and methodologies applied by the entity and uses this understanding to identify and assess risks of material misstatement and identify controls relevant to the audit that address those risks.
 Refer to the section of this PN on ISA (UK) 315 where audit risk assessment is discussed.
-The auditor plans further audit procedures, including substantive testing procedures that respond to identified risks of material misstatement. - 191.
-Controls relevant to the audit of ECL may include the following: - Independent review and validation of ECL models by management; - Review and challenge of key assumptions in the period-end ECL estimation by a management committee, including forecasts of future macroeconomic conditions and probabilities of different possible outcomes;
+This understanding includes evaluating how the ECL models developed by the entity, which are often complex, have been designed and implemented.
+The auditor plans further audit procedures, including substantive testing procedures that respond to identified risks of material misstatement. - 192.
+Controls relevant to the audit of ECL may include the following: - Review by a function independent from the preparer and validation of ECL models by management;

-- Governance process around ECL estimation, including multi-layer reviews of key judgments and ECL estimation outcomes by management and those charged with governance; - General IT and reconciliation controls related to data used in the ECL estimation process and data transfers between different systems; - Controls over data inputs used in the ECL estimation process, including inputs or other information obtained from external information sources; - Access and change management controls over the application used to implement the ECL calculation process; - Controls to ensure assets are properly assessed for significant increase in credit risk ('SICR'); - Controls to ensure SICR is appropriately calibrated and appropriate reasonable thresholds used; - Independent review of the ECL assessment performed at an individual exposure level, including assessment of expected cash flows under different recovery scenarios and probabilities of these scenarios.
+- Review and challenge of key assumptions in the period-end ECL estimation by a management committee, including forecasts of future macroeconomic conditions and probabilities of different possible outcomes; - Governance process around ECL estimation, including multi-layer reviews of key judgments and ECL estimation outcomes by management and those charged with governance; - General IT and reconciliation controls related to data used in the ECL estimation process and data transfers between different systems, particularly reconciliations of data obtained from different risk and finance systems; - Controls over data inputs used in the ECL estimation process, including inputs or other information obtained from external information sources; - Logical and physical access controls, change management controls and controls over computer operations over the application and IT infrastructure used to implement the ECL calculation process; - Controls to ensure assets are properly assessed for significant increase in credit risk ('SICR'); - Controls to ensure SICR is appropriately calibrated and appropriate reasonable thresholds used: - Review by a function independent from the preparer of the ECL assessment performed at an individual exposure level, including assessment of expected cash flows under different recovery scenarios and probabilities of these scenarios.